tamamhuda/envlink/client/src/generated/docs/AnalyticsApi.md

 ## getUrlLogsById

-> UrlAnalyticLogPaginatedResponse getUrlLogsById(urlId, limit, page)
+> UrlAnalyticLogPaginatedResponse getUrlLogsById(urlId, page, limit)

 Get all analytics logs of url by id